Flat-18-Micro/flat18-web-next/README.md

 This website is configured to be deployed to GitHub Pages using GitHub Actions.

-#### Environment Variables
+#### Contact Form

-The website uses environment variables for the contact form functionality.
-These need to be set up as GitHub Secrets to be available during the build process.
-See [GitHub Pages Deployment Guide](docs/github-pages-deployment.md) for detailed instructions.
+The website uses a Cloudflare Workers serverless function to handle contact form submissions.
+This approach works seamlessly with GitHub Pages since the form submission is handled by an external service.
+See [GitHub Pages Deployment Guide](docs/github-pages-deployment.md) for detailed information.

-**Required GitHub Secrets:**
-- `MAILGUN_API_KEY`: Your Mailgun API key
-- `MAILGUN_DOMAIN`: Your Mailgun domain
+**Benefits:**
+- No environment variables needed in GitHub Pages
+- Improved security with API keys stored in Cloudflare
+- Works with static hosting

 #### Automatic Deployment